SCCA Continental Championship for Formula B/C Race

 - Lola T240 [HU4] (Syd Demovsky): New to Syd Demovsky (Chicago, IL) and his red #11 Demovsky Racing Lola T240 in the 1971 Pro FB series.
 Retained for 1972 and again did a full season, still red and still using #11.
 In June 1973 it was sold together with HU5 by Charlie Hayes to Eric Steele of Formula Cars Inc (Mansfield, Ohio).
 It is believed that the two cars were intended for the Mid-Ohio Racing School.
 Subsequent history unknown.
 A car with this chassis number raced by Bob Juggins in 1996/97.

 - March 722 (Joe Grimaldi): Dale W. Lang (Woodstock, VT/Wilton, CT) raced a blue-and-white #21 March 722 in Pro FB and SCCA Nationals in 1972, entered by Joe Grimaldi's Race Shop, of Midland Park, NJ.
 It seems very likely that this was the car that Grimaldi himself raced in three Pro races in 1972, and it is therefore likely that this is the car Grimaldi hired to John Angus for the 1972 SCCA Runoffs.
 Lang raced the car again at the Road America and Watkins Glen Pro FB races in 1973.
 In between these two, Grimaldi drove a 722 at Trois-Rivières, entered as #81, the same number used by Lang at Road America the previous weekend, adding extra weight to the belief that they were sharing this car.
+Grimaldi also raced it, wearing #87, at Lime Rock in July 1973.
 Grimaldi had also raced Lang's 71BM in 1971 and would race his March 74B in 1974.
 Subsequent history unknown.

 - Lotus 69 [71/69.7.FB] (Ted Coconis): New to "Lotus East/Hogan" in April 1971 with white bodywork according to the Lotus built record.
 Lotus East boss Fred Stevenson recalls that this car was sold to Ted Coconis (Weston, CT), a very successful graphic designer.
 Coconis raced the car in Formula B in Northeast Division in 1971 and 1972.
 The car was driven by Ted's son Tim Coconis (Palo Alto, CA) in the Canadian FB series 1973, when father and son raced as a team with two Lotus 69s.
 Tim returned with it in 1975, both in SCCA Nationals and in the Players Formula Atlantic series, but it was completely wrecked in an accident at the SCCA National at Watkins Glen in August 1975, injuring Tim Coconis.
-Tim disassembled the car, discarding the wrecked chassis and selling the engine and gearbox, and stored what was left until the 1980s, when it was bought by a new owner based near Albuquerque, New Mexico.
+Tim disassembled the car, discarding the wrecked chassis and selling the engine and gearbox, and stored what was left until the 1980s, when it was bought by Bill Dolson (Estancia, New Mexico), later the owner of race-cars.com.
 A new chassis was fabricated by Peter Denty, and a new Hewland FT200 acquired, but restoration did not progress far.
-In August 2001, it was advertised on race-cars.com, and was sold in May 2003.
-It is reported that Dave Bean (San Andreas, CA) was restoring this car before he died in August 2017.
-Subsequent history unknown.
+In August 2001, the project was advertised on race-cars.com, and was sold in May 2003 to Dave Bean (San Andreas, CA) who was still restoring this car before he died in August 2017.